MattBrooks95/notes/identification_authorization/oidc.md

 ## Configuration Info
 There is a configuration endpoint for providers at `.well-known/openid-configuration` that will describe which parts of the spec the provider implements.
 [This has an example](https://help.akana.com/content/current/cm/api_oauth/oauth_discovery/m_oauth_getOpenIdConnectWellknownConfiguration.htm), and you can even hit [Google's endpoint directly to see their real configuration](https://accounts.google.com/.well-known/openid-configuration)

+For PKCE, the server can tell clients that it supports the "plain" or "S256" methods.
+For a local development identity provider, "plain" could be useful to avoid needing to make RSA key pairs.